skyscrapers/documentation/kubernetes/vault.md

 If you have it enabled, you can also use the web UI for most operations.
 You can access the web UI using the same address you use in the Vault cli.

-*Note Vault is only accessable from within the VPC so you need to be connected to the VPN of your cluster.*
+**Important**: Note that Vault is only accessible from within the VPC so you need to be connected to the VPN of your cluster or setup a port-forward via `kubectl`.
+If not using the external URL (`https://vault.<environment>.eks.yourcompanyname.com:8200`) for connecting to Vault, you will need to specify `-tls-skip-verify` with your commands.

 ### Authentication